level12/wheelhouse/readme.rst

 * Some may be opposed to storing binary packages in version control.
 * More disk space is needed for the binary packages.
-* The wheelhouse will accumlate packages if not cleaned up regularily.
+* The wheelhouse will accumulate packages if not cleaned up regularly.
 The `purge` command can help with this.

 Current Features: